Edirom/WeGA-ODD/README.md

 License
 -------

-This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/)
+This work is licensed under a [Creative Commons Attribution 3.0 Unported License (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)